Recovery Curriculum Resources from Leeds Museum and Galleries

 - Ask your pupils to write or perform a comedy sketch or funny monologue where Victorian potters try to convince each other to make more and more ridiculous animals.

-Burmantofts bull frog planters have three legs - two at the front and one at the back.
+Burmantofts also made spoon warmers with three legs - two at the front and one at the back.
 Any idea why?

 - Ask your class to move like an animal with three legs in these positions?
 How would such an animal dance?